programminghistorian/jekyll/en/author-guidelines.md

 <div class="alert alert-warning">
   Note that when figure tags are added this way, the image will not show up in the preview on GitHub or in other Markdown preview programs.
 </div>

-### Endnotes
-To add endnotes to your text, first add an endnote marker in the body of the text, like this:

-    This is some text.[^1] Other text.[^endnote]

-As you can see, the marker text is wrapped in square brackets and can be made up of numbers or letters, as long as it begins with the caret (`^`) symbol.

-Next you'll need to specify the text for that endnote, ideally at the bottom of your text file.
-To define the endnote, you'll reproduce the marker syntax, add a colon, and then type your endnote:

-    [^1]: Some *crazy* endnote definition.

-    [^endnote]: Look, Ma, I made an endnote!

-For more details about how this syntax works, see the [extended instructions](http://kramdown.gettalong.org/syntax.html#footnotes) for the footnote feature.

 ### Code Blocks